citp/privacy-policy-historical/s/si/sit/site5.com.md

-> *The following text is extracted and transformed from the site5.com privacy policy that was archived on 2008-09-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080912174457id_/http%3A//www.site5.com/support/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the site5.com privacy policy that was archived on 2009-11-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091115210627id_/http%3A//www.site5.com/support/privacy) for the most accurate reproduction.*

-# Site5 General Purpose Privacy Policy
+# Site5 - Privacy Policy

-Site5 Internet Solutions, Inc. ("Site5") has created this privacy statement in order to demonstrate our commitment to privacy to our customers and users of our consulting services, online services, websites, and web services ("Services").
+Site5 LLC ("Site5") has created this privacy statement in order to demonstrate our commitment to privacy to our customers and users of our consulting services, online services, websites, and web services ("Services").

 This privacy policy governs the manner in which Site5 uses, maintains and discloses information collected from its customers and users of our Services.

 ## 1\.
 Privacy

 Site5 is committed to developing long lasting relationships based on trust.
-As such, Site5 will do everything in its power to ensure that your right to privacy is maintained and protected. �Our Services are not directed at children under 13 years of age.
+As such, Site5 will do everything in its power to ensure that your right to privacy is maintained and protected.
+Our Services are not directed at children under 13 years of age.

 ## 2\.
 Information We Collect